Trusted Merchants

 What does the 'Trusted Merchant' status mean

 The ‘Trusted Merchant’ program accepts select high-turnover merchants, allowing them increased order limits, faster support, an official verification mark, and custom nicknames on the P2P Market.
-Wallet may invite merchants who have shown high performance to apply for this program.
+Wallet may invite merchants who have shown high performance to apply for the ‘Trusted Merchant’ status.
 Acceptance into the program is subject to review.

 Wallet has the right to decline or revoke the ‘Trusted Merchant’ status if there are increased concerns about a merchant’s compliance within Wallet or P2P Market's Terms of Use.